Arrival Information

 Complete the following tasks before Orientation:

-1. Register for Orientation – International Student Orientation will take place on Thursday, January 11.
+1. Register for Orientation – International Student Orientation will take place Tuesday, August 13 - Wednesday, August 14.

 2. Watch the pre-arrival orientation videos on Brightspace - Scroll down the page to the “My Courses” section and click on the “Binghamton University International Orientation” link.
-These videos should be watched before the in-person programming on Thursday, January 11.
+These videos should be watched before the in-person International Student Orientation.

-3. Submit Medical Forms - If you do not complete the required health forms, you may experience difficulty with registering for your spring 2024 courses.
+3. Submit Medical Forms - If you do not complete the required health forms, you may experience difficulty with registering for your fall 2024 courses.

-4. Once you arrive in the U.S., complete the Arrival Form.
+4. Once you arrive in the U.S., complete the New Student Arrival Form.

 6. Familiarize yourself with Binghamton transportation.
 There are two bus systems: BC Transit and OCC Transportation.
 Prior to classes starting, OCCT has extremely limited service.
 We recommend using BC Transit during this time.